GSA Commissioner Bob Peck, U.S. Rep. Jim McDermott and Washingtonians Kick Off Recovery Act Modernization of Seattle's Federal Center South Complex

 Contact: Ross Buffington, 253-931-7085

-SEATTLE – The U.S. General Services Administration kicked-off the modernization of the Federal Center South Complex with the start of construction for the Seattle District Headquarters of the U.S. Army Corps of Engineers.
+SEATTLE – GSA kicked off the modernization of the Federal Center South Complex with the start of construction for the Seattle District Headquarters of the U.S. Army Corps of Engineers.
 GSA Commissioner of Public Buildings Robert A. Peck and U.S. Rep. Jim McDermott joined project workers in extolling the benefits of the new building to the community, the Washington state economy and the Army Corps’ mission, made possible through funding from the American Recovery and Reinvestment Act.

 “GSA is leading the way in creating higher performing, greener federal workspaces that help federal agencies better serve the American people while building toward a more sustainable future,” said Peck.
 “This Recovery Act-funded project will also lead the redevelopment of the Federal Center South complex into a campus-like environment that will help revitalize the neighborhood while bringing jobs to local businesses and workers.”